 407. Cf. Webster, The White Devil, V. vi:

 “Ere the worm pierce your winding-sheet, ere the spider

 Make a thin curtain for your epitaphs.”

-"My external sensations are no less private to myself than are my thoughts or my feelings.
-In either case my experiences falls within my alike, every sphere is opaque to the others which surround it. . . .
-In for each is peculiar and private to that soul."
+“My external sensations are no less private to myself than are my thoughts or my feelings.
+In either case my experience falls within my own circle, a circle closed on the outside; and, with all its elements alike, every sphere is opaque to the others which surround it. . . .
+In brief, regarded as an existence which appears in a soul, the whole world for each is peculiar and private to that soul.”

 ‘que vos guida al som de l’escalina,

 ‘sovegna vos a temps de ma dolor.’

 Poi s’ascose nel foco che gli affina.”

 428. V. Pervigilium Veneris.
 Cf. Philomela in Parts II and III.

 429. V. Gérard de Nerval, Sonnet “El Desdichado.”